 So overall, it does back up the view on the trade boards that delisting this “depth” is unlikely to result in major salary cap savings.

-Trade Targets - We’re gonna need a bigger boat for the wave pool!
+Trade Discussion 2018 thread #1 - We’re gonna need a bigger boat for the wave pool!

 I’m interested to see that Stewart hasn’t looked like being given a peek at Senior selection since being dropped.
 Started the year well.
 Did better as the year went on last season.
 I get the perception that “he is being asked to concentrate on aspects of his game”.
 Is it that he isn’t defensive enough?